 • Living with HIV shouldn’t stop you from having fulfilling relationships and a healthy sex life when you’re ready.

 Your teenage years are a time of great change – your body develops during puberty, and it’s often very emotional.
 It can be an intense and exciting time, but also it can feel difficult to cope with everything.

 You may be finishing school and taking exams, and you’re probably thinking about your future.
 This is also a time when many people have their first relationships.

-Taking responsibility for your health
+Taking more responsibility for your own health

 Telling your friends

-Often, young people living with HIV find it helpful to get to know other people in the same situation.
-There are support groups and activities for young people living with HIV, and this can be a good opportunity to share your feelings and talk about how other people are coping.
+You may find it helpful to get to know other people in the same situation.
+There are support groups and activities for young people living with HIV, and these can provide good opportunities to find out about how other people are coping.

-If you’re going to have sex, remember that using male condoms or female condoms correctly is a really effective way of preventing HIV, sexually transmitted infections (STIs) and unplanned pregnancy.
+If you’re going to have sex, using external (or male) condoms or internal (or female) condoms correctly is a very effective way of preventing HIV, sexually transmitted infections (STIs) and unplanned pregnancy.

-Having HIV shouldn’t stop you from having great sex – you have just as much right to a fulfilling and healthy sex life as anyone else – but don’t feel that you have to have sex just because your partner wants to.6 It’s up to you to decide when you feel ready for sex and they should respect that.
+Having HIV shouldn’t stop you from having great sex – you have just as much right to a fulfilling and healthy sex life a person who doesn’t have HIV – but don’t feel that you have to have sex just because your partner wants to.
+It’s up to you to decide when you’re ready for sex – it’s your choice and no one else’s.

-©iStock.com/simonkr.
+©iStock.com/FG Trade.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.